Black pregnant women face a mortality crisis—and now a pandemic. Can tech help?

 How might we nourish ourselves, virtually, while plotting our victories in maternal health, collectively?”

 For instance, Brooklyn-based Ancient Song Doula Services was forced to shutter its physical location.
 Instead, the company is offering online educational opportunities so doulas have the training to support clients virtually.
-Founder and CEO Chanel L. Porchia-Albert is also hosting virtual doula training for nurses so they are prepared if a certified doula isn’t able to be in the same room.
+Founder and CEO Chanel L. Porchia-Albert is also hosting virtual doula training for nurses, so they are prepared if a certified doula isn’t able to be in the same room.

 While resources like Ancient Song’s virtual trainings and the Irth app have undeniable potential to reduce disparities, these tools are not a cure-all.
 Even telehealth isn’t a blanket solution.
-Though Sims, the Mississippi-based OBGYN, uses teleservices for certain appointments, she says that pregnancy-related visits—especially third trimester and postpartum—should be regarded as essential.
+Though Sims, the Mississippi-based ob-gyn, uses teleservices for certain appointments, she says that pregnancy-related visits—especially third trimester and postpartum—should be regarded as essential.
 Preferably, they should be completed in person because care can quickly become a matter of life or death.

-Technology that is tailored to Black women’s needs offers a chance to challenge the idea that Black women’s reproductive stories must come from a place of trauma—even during a pandemic.
-Sealers Allers believes that when paired with research, giving Black women’s perspectives a platform can change their relationship to the medical-industrial complex that has exploited, excluded, or silenced them.
+Technology that is tailored to black women’s needs offers a chance to challenge the idea that black women’s reproductive stories must come from a place of trauma—even during a pandemic.
+Seals Allers believes that when paired with research, giving black women’s perspectives a platform can change their relationship to the medical-industrial complex that has exploited, excluded, or silenced them.

 The COVID-19 pandemic is already providing an opportunity to rethink how healthcare happens in the United States.
-Perhaps it is also the perfect time to reimagine what it looks like to give birth while Black.
+Perhaps it is also the perfect time to reimagine what it looks like to give birth while black.

-A. Rochaun Meadows-Fernandez is an award-winning writer, speaker, and activist working to amplify Black women’s voices in the mainstream dialogue, especially within conversations on health and parenting.
+A. Rochaun Meadows-Fernandez is an award-winning writer, speaker, and activist working to amplify black women’s voices in the mainstream dialogue, especially within conversations on health and parenting.
 She is also the founder of the #FreeBlackMotherhood Movement.